 Q. Can we fish from the cabin’s property?

-A. The cabin has 360 feet of river frontage; our guests fish right from the banks or wading in the river.
-The Pecos River is well stocked with rainbow trout from the hatchery just a few miles downstream (a fun place to visit!).
+A. The cabin has 360 feet of river frontage; guests can fish right from the banks or wading in the river.
+The Pecos River is well stocked with rainbow trout from the Lisboa Hatchery just a few miles downstream (a fun place to visit!).
 For those who like a bigger challenge, native brown and cutthroat also populate the river.

 Q. Do we need a fishing license?